• Skip to primary navigation

 •

-April 20, 2022 By Chris Foy
+October 29, 2025 By Chris Foy

-5 Health Effects of Long-Term Adderall Use
+Long Term Effects of Adderall

 What Are the Long-Term Effects of Adderall Use?

-Prescription stimulants such as Adderall are often prescribed to children and adults diagnosed with attention deficit hyperactivity disorder (ADHD).
+Prescription stimulants such as Adderall are often prescribed to children and adults diagnosed with attention-deficit hyperactivity disorder (ADHD).
 The medication usually has an immediate and apparent positive impact, allowing individuals to focus better and be more efficient.
-However, what most of these people fail to stop and think about is the long-term plan.
-There’s no cure for ADHD, but does that mean someone should stay on Adderall forever?
-After months or years of taking prescription Adderall, it can very quickly feel like a regular part of your daily routine.
-Still, it’s essential to consider the consequences for your overall health.
-Most notable, individuals should ask themselves what the effects of Adderall on the brain can be.
+However, many people fail to think about the long-term plan.

 What Is Adderall?

-All versions of this prescription drug help improve focus and reduce impulsivity.
-This is because amphetamine and dextroamphetamine are central nervous system (CNS) stimulants that help increase dopamine and norepinephrine production in the brain.
+All versions of this drug help improve focus and reduce impulsivity.
+This is because amphetamine and dextroamphetamine are central nervous system stimulants that help increase dopamine and norepinephrine production in the brain.
 Both dopamine and norepinephrine have a calming effect, allowing a person to focus.

 Is Adderall Meant for Long-Term Use?